TheGameGuy2/VoidPtr-Language/README.md

 </p>

 <div class="note">
-<strong>Note:</strong>As you may notice, this limits the address space of pointers to 255 bytes,
-higher addresses are accessible by system calls.
+Note:As you may notice, this limits the address space of pointers to 255 bytes, higher addresses are accessible by system calls.
 Direct access is not limited.
 </div>